-Ignition switch and steering lock (fig. 28.1

-and fig. 28.2)

-This is located in front of the fuel tank and has four positions:
+Ignition switch and steering lock (fig. 29) This is located in front of the fuel tank and has four positions:

 - A) ON: enables lights and engine operation; - B) OFF: disables lights and engine operation; - C) LOCK: the steering is locked; - D) P: parking light on and steering locked.